 I know I don’t focus a lot on penny stocks when it comes to making videos, and there’s a reason for that, I typically try not to promote too much on penny stocks, and I’ll tell you those reasons in a second, but I know that you guys have been asking me a little bit more about penny stocks, day trading, so I’ll try to focus a little more on those contents and subject matters because you asked for it.

-As a full disclaimer, number one, the first main thing is an example that are here, especially in this trading video or any other, are simply jut for demonstration and illustrated educational purposes, they’re not any recommendations for you to buy, trade or sell any security and that is simply also because you probably have different risk profile than I do, or you might be watching this video at some time in the future.
+As a full disclaimer, number one, the first main thing is an example that is here, especially in this trading video or any other, are merely just for demonstration and illustrated educational purposes, they’re not any recommendations for you to buy, trade or sell any security and that only is also because you probably have different risk profile than I do, or you might be watching this video at some time in the future.
 I think most of you understand that by now.

 Why I don’t promote penny stocks

 Why is that?
-Well, here’s a few insights, of course we could just make a video just about this one course topic of why personally don’t promote it.
+Well, here’s a few insights, of course, we could make a video just about this one course topic of why personally don’t promote it.

-In general, number one, they don’t really trade a lot of volume, so the liquidity is weak, so if you’re looking to trade penny stocks, it’s a little difficult to get in and out of those positions, sometimes you have to get up early and request those shares from your broker if you’re looking to short that stock, or the stock isn’t traded that heavily.
+In general, number one, they don’t really trade a lot of volumes, so the liquidity is weak, so if you’re looking to trade penny stocks, it’s a little difficult to get in, and out of those positions, sometimes you have to get up early and request those shares from your broker if you’re looking to short that stock or the stock isn’t traded that heavily.

 Another thing is that there’s a lot of manipulation that goes on, for some people that know and understand this, you can capitalize on that, which makes it very profitable for those of you that are aware of what’s going on and happening underneath the surface.

-The other thing is that as your account grows and you become larger as a trader; let’s just say a 10 million dollar trading account.
-You typically want to get away from trading penny stocks, because you can move that sock way to quickly, so if you’re looking to buy a certain stock that only trades 10 thousand shares at $20, that’s not a lot of money to move that stock on a day to day basis.
-So as your account grows, you’ll probably need to move to different vehicles, because you’ll need a bigger vehicle in order to trade that.
+The other thing is that as your account grows and you become more significant as a trader; let’s say a 10 million dollar trading account.
+You typically want to get away from trading penny stocks, because you can move that sock way to quickly, so if you’re looking to buy a particular stock that only trades 10 thousand shares at $20, that’s not a lot of money to move that stock on a day to day basis.
+So as your account grows, you’ll probably need to move to different vehicles, because you’ll need a bigger vehicle to trade that.

-It’s kind of like when you’re hauling lumber in a car, in a hybrid, it definitely is a little more difficult that hauling lumber in a truck.
-Or is you get a big semi-truck, you can haul a lot more lumber in those as well, so the bigger your account size gets, the larger vehicle that you need to trade, the larger the stocks, the larger the ETF and so on.
+It’s kind of like when you’re hauling lumber in a car, in a hybrid, it is a little more difficult than hauling lumber in a truck.
+Or if you get a big semi-truck, you can haul a lot more lumber in those as well, so the bigger your account size gets, the larger vehicle that you need to trade, the larger the stocks, the larger the ETF and so on.

-Keep those things in mind as we go through this session, and this is one of the reasons why I really don’t hone in and promote this, because you have to evolve.
+Keep those things in mind as we go through this session, and this is one of the reasons why I don’t hone in and promote this because you have to evolve.

-But for those of you starting that are interested in penny stocks, maybe you have a smaller account, it feels good or you think it’s a good way to get out of a certain slump, or grow your account, you by all means can do it, so long as your personality matches trading penny stocks.
+But for those of you starting that are interested in penny stocks, maybe you have a smaller account, it feels good or you think it’s an excellent way to get out of an inevitable slump or grow your account, you, by all means, can do it, so long as your personality matches trading penny stocks.